Course Overview

 Personal Benefits

-- Create a life-cycle-based acquisition strategy and integrate supply chain management principles, techniques, and procedures across the purchases
+- Ability to create life-cycle-based acquisition strategies and integrate supply chain management principles across purchases

-- Conduct legal and ethical governmental, private, and international acquisitions
+- Skills to conduct legal and ethical governmental, private, and international acquisitions

-- Conduct a strategic source selection of products and services
+- Knowledge to utilise post-award concepts to expedite purchase process and conduct strategic source selection of products and services

-- Create a thorough plan to handle commodities acquisition and logistics
+- Capability to create thorough plans to handle commodities acquisition and logistics and develop acquisition sustainability plans including risk management strategies

 Course Outline